junxit/us-congress-bills-112/metadata.md

 - 2012-05-17 — Introduced in House
 - 2012-05-17 — Introduced in House
 - 2012-05-17 — Referred to the House Committee on Transportation and Infrastructure.
+- 2012-05-18 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2012-05-18 — Referred to the Subcommittee on Water Resources and Environment.
+- 2012-07-26 — Committee Consideration and Mark-up Session Held.
+- 2012-07-26 — Ordered to be Reported (Amended) by Voice Vote.
+- 2012-07-26 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2012-07-26 — Subcommittee on Water Resources and Environment Discharged.
+- 2012-07-31 — Placed on the Union Calendar, Calendar No. 456.
+- 2012-07-31 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-634.
+- 2012-07-31 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-634.